zikichombo/website/content/blog/launch.md

 [proposed](https://github.com/golang/go/issues/18497) an audio package for Go.
-Perhaps the first pioneer to put Go to commercial use related to sound at [Splice](http://splice.com) and with a background as an audio engineer and music producer, his perspective on Go and audio is quite different.
+Perhaps the first pioneer to put Go to commercial use related to sound at [Splice](http://splice.com) and with a background as an audio engineer and music producer, his perspective on Go and audio is quite different, driven by both production needs and lots of experience working with sound software.
 This led to the [Go Audio Github](http://github.com/go-audio) organisation which is a noble effort to consolidate audio for Go.

 The work above has been happily ignored by